hi, there!

 fields & interests

-philosophy of technology, phenomenology, metaphysics, artificial intelligence, cognition, embodiment, perception, normativity, individuation, human-technology relations
+philosophy of technology, philosophy of artificial intelligence, epistemology, phenomenology, immersive technologies, cognition, embodiment, perception, normativity, individuation, human-technology relations